 Effect of Temperature

-The below reaction is not possible at room temperature but not only when the bath is heated up causing acceleration of dye molecules to generate required momentum.
-Efficient dyeing results are obtained if dyeing is stared at about 40℃, raised slowly to boil and dyeing is further carried out at boil for desired time.
-Acid syes are not transferred from the bath below 39℃.
+The below reaction is not possible at room temperature but only when the temperature of the bath is elevated that helps in the acceleration of dye molecules.
+It helps to generate required momentum for the dye molecules.
+If dyeing begins at 40℃ optimum results can be achieved, then the temperature raised slowly to boil and dyeing is further carried out at boil for desired time.
+Acid dyes are not transferred from the bath below 39℃.

 To Wrap Up!

 Acid dyes have wet and light fastness ranging from poor to excellent.
 Fastness property varies with chemical constitution as well as application class of dyes.
-They exhaust well and won’t bleed or fade with washing.
-Of all the colorants in the world, acid dyes are known to produce the most luscious colors of all.
+Acid dyes exhaust well.
+No bleeding or fading occurs with washing.
+Of all the colorants, acid dyes produce the most luscious colors.